ORGANIZATION AND ITS GOAL

 7.Collaboration with The Crystallization Party for Fine Particle Formation and Functionalization

-OUTLINE OF THE PANEL
+OUTLINE OF THE TECHNICAL GROUP

-Since the Panel was established in 1997, it has been promoting international exchange of industrial crystallization technology, vividly providing many successful lectures and workshops.
+Since the Technical Group was established in 1997, it has been

 2002.11.13~14 (Nippon Convention Center (Makuhari Messe) International Conference Hall)